muhannadnasr/Dots-And-Boxes/README.md

 # Dots-And-Boxes
 A simple implementation of the game ( dots and boxes ) with C language

+## Developed By
-Ali Hassan
+* Ali Hassan Youssef
-Muhannad Tarek
+* Mohannad Tarek Abd El-khalek
-Muhannad Nasr
+* Muhannad Nasr Abdo